For playoff contenders, starting third has been bad news

-Last year, LSU had already lost a game going into the Alabama showdown.
-When the Tide smoked the Tigers, they were never in serious playoff contention again.

-This year, LSU and Alabama are unbeaten, and even before the first CFP rankings are released the question is: Will the latest Game of the Century be an playoff elimination game or just a way to determine seeding for two of the best four teams in the country?
-LSU-Alabama is one of several huge remaining games involving playoff hopefuls.
-Another one is Penn State at Minnesota on Saturday in a matchup of unbeaten teams.
-Down the road, unbeaten Baylor will play one-loss Oklahoma and Penn State also has a showdown at Ohio State which could be the Big Ten's version of LSU-Alabama.

 What could really turn the race inside out are upsets.
-With four weeks left before championship weekend when the playoff and bowl game berths are set, unranked teams with opportunities to provide potential twists and turns:
+With four weeks left before championship weekend when the playoff and bowl game berths are set, unranked teams have opportunities to provide potential twists and turns:

 WEEK 11

 Iowa State at No. 9 Oklahoma.
-The Cyclones came into the season ranked and considered maybe the third-best team in the Big 12.
+The Cyclones came into the season ranked and were considered maybe the third-best team in the Big 12.
 They have lost three times, but by a combined 10 points.
 If the Sooners were to take a second loss, suddenly Baylor becomes not just the best playoff hope for the Big 12, but maybe the only one.

 WEEK 12